-7. INDEPENDENT ADVICE
+7. Independent advice

-- 7.1 If you are unsure whether to use this policy or you want independent advice at any stage, you may contact: - if applicable, your union; or

-• the independent charity Public Concern at Work on 020 7404 6609.
+- 7.1.
+If you are unsure whether to use this policy or you want independent advice at any stage, you may contact: - If applicable, your union. - The independent charity Public Concern at Work on 020 7404 6609.
 Their lawyers can give you free confidential advice at any stage about how to raise a concern about serious malpractice at work.